Where the Wild Things Were: Plot

-Nick enters the mirror to find that the land is a resemblance to the Schwarzwald (Black Forest).
+Nick enters the mirror to find that the land resembles the Schwarzwald (Black Forest).
 He is attacked by a Blutbad who he kills with his gun.
 He finds Eve and they run from a group of Blutbaden.
 They finally reach a fort of humans, who eventually let them inside when they witness them killing some Wesen, but one of them flees.
 Nick and Eve show them the drawing of the skull creature, which the humans identity as "Zerstörer".
 The fleeing Blutbad is then confronted by Zerstörer.
 Meanwhile, Renard is called to help in finding out more about the symbols in the cloth.
 He contacts Dasha (Alla Korot), who explains that the real world and the other place are different dimensions and that the place could be the afterlife.
 She then talks privately with Renard to explain that Diana may be the "Shaphat", and Zerstörer could also be known as the Devil.
 There have been prophecies of the arrival of Zerstörer who is destined to make the Shaphat his bride and have a hundred children with her.

 After leaving the humans, Nick and Eve return to the stone pillars where they entered and find the same symbols carved into the pillar and the sky.
 They inspect the pillars and find that they may be in Zerstörer's temple.
 The Blutbad returns and attacks Eve until Nick kills him.
 While discussing how to beat it, Zerstörer appears and uses his staff to attack Nick and Eve.
 Nick uses the remaining bullets he has on him, with no success.
 Zerstörer shows knowledge of Nick's Grimm powers and has his staff shine as Eve woges into her Hexenbiest form.